The Markets of Luang Prabang

 Between Tourist Information Centre and Indigo House, there is a narrow road where you can find delicious street food.
 This Night Market food district is one of our favourite places to eat.
 We had dinner there almost every night.
 Some popular foods are grilled fish, grilled pork, grilled sausages, the 15,000 kip buffet (load whatever you want onto your plate for one-time only), noodle soup and spring rolls.
 Note that you can’t sit anywhere you want, the seats are reserved for certain stalls and you need to buy from them in order to sit there.

 Our favourite food?
 The fish that’s stuffed with lemongrass and grilled until it has that alluring aroma nobody could refuse.
 I’m drooling as I write this and think about the mouth-watering grilled fish.
-You can also buy Lao beer there (10,000 for a small beer, 12,000 for a big beer), but we prefer to buy beer from minimarkets along Khem Khong Road to save money (10,000 for a big beer at minimarkets, just 2,000 cheaper than night market).
+You can also buy Lao beer there (10,000 for a small beer, 12,000 for a big beer), but we prefer to buy beer from minimarkets along Khem Khong Road to save a little bit of money (10,000 for a big beer at minimarkets, just 2,000 cheaper than night market).

 2. Morning Market

 Located on Kisalat Road just behind Tourist Information Centre, Morning Market is a bustling market where you can find produce, raw fish, raw meat, fruits, breakfast (noodles, sticky rice, etc), snacks as well as unthinkable insects and amphibians.
 Most sellers lay down their stuffs on the floor, and install a temporary shelter to protect them from the sun.